HorizonRDK/robot_dev_config/README.md

 - tros: integrates all packages into one installation package, which depends on all installation packages generated on the current platform
 - others: packages all installation packages except ros-base
 - all: packages all installation packages on the current platform
-- select package name: specific package to be packed, the source code of this package must be in the src directory, generally used to update software packages individually注意:
+- select package name: specific package to be packed, the source code of this package must be in the src directory, generally used to update software packages individually

+Note:

 - When packaging ros-base or tros, you need to modify the version number in build_deb.sh.
 The version number for tros is defined using the variable tros_package_version, while for ros-base it is ros_base_package_version.
 - When packaging a single package individually, make sure that the package dependencies have been packaged.
 The script currently does not automatically package dependent packages.